-- Ensure that all wiring is connected to the proper locations!
-Check the wire colors. - Check that all connections are clean and snug. - Check wire routing to ensure that wires are not pinched, have no sharp bends, and are not in danger of chafing. - Ensure that any remaining unused electrical wiring and connectors from the original charging system are properly secured out of the way and insulated against shorting. - Use tie wraps to hold any loose wires in place and to prevent rubbing from vibrations.
+- Ensure that all wiring is connected to the proper locations. - Check that all connections are clean and snug. - Check wire routing to ensure that wires are not pinched, have no sharp bends, and are not in danger of chafing. - Ensure that any remaining unused electrical wiring and connectors from the original charging system are properly secured out of the way and insulated against shorting. - Use tie wraps to hold any loose wires in place and to prevent possible rubbing caused by vibrations.

-GEN Lamp Bypass Modification - Optional
+Generator Lamp Bypass Modification - Optional